dogenkigen/ladder2c/README.md

-leader2c
+ladder2c
 ========

-Leader diagram to C code converter with compiling on ARM processors.
+Ladder diagram to C code converter with compiling on ARM processors.

 ========